Irritable Bowel Syndrome (IBS): Causes and Remedies

 What Is IBS?

 The large intestine is made up of the cecum, the colon, and the rectum.
-For those who suffer from IBS, this is the area of the intestinal tract with where they feel the majority of pain and discomfort.
+For those who suffer from IBS, this is the area of the intestinal tract where they feel the majority of pain and discomfort.

 IBS is known to change the consistency and frequency of one’s bowel movements, making them irregular and causing a lot of abdominal pain and discomfort.